tobias-weiss-ai-xr/opendesk-edu/README.md

 [overview on the releases](https://gitlab.opencode.de/bmi/opendesk/deployment/sovereign-workplace/-/releases) of this project.

-The following release artefacts are provided beside the default source code assets:
+Please find a list of the artefacts related to the release either in the source code archive attached to the release or in the files from the release's git-tag:
-- `chart-index.json`: An overview of all Helm charts used by the release.
+- `./helmfile/environments/default/images.yaml`
-- `image-index.json`: An overview of all container images used by the release.
+- `./helmfile/environments/default/charts.yaml`

 ⟶ Visit our detailed [Workflow](./docs/workflow.md) docs.